-Following the overthrow of Idi Amin, Dr Besigye - as he now was - became a member of the Uganda People's Movement of Yoweri Museveni.
+Following Amin's overthrow, the qualified doctor became a member of the Uganda People's Movement of Yoweri Museveni.

 The movement had little success in the 1980 election which saw the return of Milton Obote to power, and which is widely considered to have been rigged.

-Although rarely at the battle front, Dr Besigye was deployed in divisions which were sent into battle where he treated the casualties.
+Although rarely at the battle front, Mr Besigye was deployed in divisions which were sent into battle where he treated the casualties.

-When Mr Museveni came to power, Dr Besigye, aged just 29, was appointed state minister of internal affairs and national political commissar.
+When Mr Museveni came to power, Mr Besigye, aged just 29, was appointed state minister of internal affairs and national political commissar.

-These appointments shocked some who had been in the bush with Dr Besigye, as he had not been heavily involved in the political side of the bush war.
+These appointments shocked some who had been in the bush with Mr Besigye, as he had not been heavily involved in the political side of the bush war.

-Some believe Dr Besigye's rapid rise led to him being viewed as a potential threat to the president, and as a result he was given less demanding work during the 1990s.
+Some believe Mr Besigye's rapid rise led to him being viewed as a potential threat to the president, and as a result he was given less demanding work during the 1990s.

 A few months before the election, he emerged as a presidential candidate.